Homololamie/supplier-Quality-And-Supplier-Dashboard/README.md

   Efficiently.

 ## Limitations
-Absence Of The Total Orders Of Supplies  Data  By Each Vendor
+Absence Of The Total Order Of Supplies  Data  By Each Vendor

 ### Contact
 For any questions or support, please contact: